fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

                               0       0       0.00    0.00    0.00    0.00
 ```

-We can conclude that at the time of running `Ngrok` the domain it generated is:
+We can conclude that at the time of running, `Ngrok` generated the following domain:

 ```sh
 https://94e7-159-65-87-194.eu.ngrok.io